 The Driver’s License Agreement (DLA) is a voluntary agreement that combines the Driver’s License Compact and the Non-Resident Violator Compact into a reciprocal driving law.

-Sharing driver’s record information promotes the concept of ‘one identity, one license, and one record.
-It holds all motorists in member states to the same standards when there is a traffic offense.
+Sharing driving record information promotes the concept of ‘one identity, one license, and one record.
+It holds all motorists in member states to the same standards when traffic offenses occur.

 Motorists must meet the traffic requirements in the state they are visiting or passing through, even if it is not applicable in their home state, such as state DMV laws about window tinting, which vary among member states.